mbocquet/unattended-upgrades/UPGRADE.md

 Targets can be upgraded from Debian N to Debian N+n major version. n can be 1 but also 2, 3 etc.

-Upgrading Debian 8 or 9 directly to Debian 11 is possible.
+Upgrading Debian 8 or 9 directly to Debian latest release is possible.

 Upgrading from lower versions is untested but should also work.